Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

 Welcome to the Azure Content Safety public preview!

-The Azure Content Safety Public Preview API is a Cognitive Service that detects material that is potentially offensive, risky, or otherwise undesirable.
-The Azure Content Safety public preview will work on new functionalities offering state-of-the-art text, image and multi-modal models that will detect problematic content.
+The Azure Content Safety Public Preview is a Cognitive Service that detects material that is potentially offensive, risky, or otherwise undesirable.
+The Azure Content Safety public preview will work on new functionalities offering state-of-the-art text, image and multi-modal APIs and the studio that will detect problematic content.
 Azure Content Safety helps make applications and services safer from harmful user-generated and AI-generated content.

 Azure Content Safety can be accessed through RESTful APIs.